noodlefrenzy/IntelligentArtifice/content/nips-2016-trip-report.md

 One key takeaway was that there is really no good method at present for judging the "success" of GANs in many domains.
 Maximum likelihood optimization results in blurry images, or images that bear some resemblance to reality but are still far from real.
 This extends to other domains as well, and is one of the big open issues in the field.
 In addition, mode collapse is still an unsolved problem (where a GAN Generator learns to generate a single sample type, instead of a diversity, since that's enough to fool the Descriminator).
 There has been some progress in this area, but it's another open area of research for a more general solution.

+There was a great talk going into the state of the art on the hacks that people are currently using to effectively train GANs by the folks at Facebook AI Research.
+If you're planning on working with GANs, I'd consider it required reading ([GitHub here](https://github.com/soumith/ganhacks)).

 ### Deep Learning and Tensors

 In the Deep Learning space one of the star papers was on [Phased LSTMs](https://arxiv.org/abs/1610.09513v1), which added a time-based phase gate to each LSTM memory unit with learned phase offsets, meaning each memory gate only updated when "in phase" and leading to the equivalent of an attention memory network without the complexity.